 So, let’s get to the fun stuff.
 This recipe I’ve created is all organic, except the zinc oxide.
 That is the secret ingredient to this cream – it’s like flour as it thickens the oils and creates a thick paste that sticks to the skin and protects it.
 Now, according to the skin database, zinc oxide does have a small level of toxicity, a level 2, which I didn’t realize until after creating the paste.
 It is a low-level, so I’m not sure what I think about it.
 It comes from a naturally occurring mineral, zincite, but it is produced synthetically to create the zinc oxide.
 If you’d rather not have the zinc oxide, just remove it and add another ounce or two of beeswax to thicken it.

-- 1 cup organic, raw unrefined shea butter (Buy at Mountain Rose Herbs and Amazon)
+- 1 cup organic, raw unrefined shea butter (Buy at Mountain Rose Herbs and Amazon

 - 1 tbsp. beeswax pastilles (where to buy) or beeswax bars

-- For Disposable Diapers – 3 tbsp. zinc oxide powder
+- For Disposable Diapers – 3 tbsp. zinc oxide powder (where to buy)

 How to Make It

 In a double boiler (or just a small pan inside a larger pan) with water in the bottom of the larger pan, place the shea butter, beeswax, and coconut oil in the top pan and bring to a boil.
 Leave in the pan long enough to melt all the shea butter and beeswax (5 minutes or less).